 - Camera related projects

 The community around the Banana Pi is a lot smaller than the Raspberry Pi’s.
 You will find activity & help over at their main forums.
 You will also find help on various Linux forums and some websites.

 My biggest gripe about the Banana Pi is how many different sites there are.
-If you do a quick google search you will be presented with quite a few different sites that look very similar.
-It’s very hard to tell which one is actually the official website.
+If you do a quick google search, you will be presented with quite a few different sites that look very similar.
+It’s very hard to tell which one is the official website.

-You’re probably after a winner out of the Banana Pi Vs Raspberry Pi comparison.
-Whilst each of these devices have their similarities there are some defining points about them that you should take into consideration.
-I will go into them below and hopefully that will help you decide in which device is best for you or your next project.
+You’re probably after a winner out of the Banana Pi vs. Raspberry Pi comparison.
+While each of these devices has their similarities, there are some defining points about them that you should take into consideration.
+I will go into them below, and hopefully, that will help you decide in which device is best for you or your next project.

 Banana Pi Summary

-I wouldn’t discount the banana pi completely as it does do something really well.
-I have listed some of the pros and cons
+I wouldn’t discount the Banana Pi completely as it does do something well.
+I have listed some of the pros and cons.